People treated for possible heat exhaustion, dehydration in Taylor Swift merch line

-DENVER (KDVR) — In a little over 24 hours, Taylor Swift will be hitting the stage at Empower Field.
-But Thursday morning, hundreds of fans have lined up with a different goal in mind – buy merchandise outside the stadium.
+DENVER (KDVR) — In a little over 24 hours, Taylor Swift will be hitting the stage at Empower Field in Denver, Colorado.
+But Thursday morning, hundreds of fans lined up with a different goal in mind — to buy merchandise outside the stadium.

 Swift opened up the line to her merchandise truck to any and all fans at 7 a.m., and hundreds lined the parking lot several hours beforehand.

-FOX31’s Carly Moore has been at Empower Field all morning.
-She said four people have had medical treatment and some Denver Health paramedics are on site.
+FOX31’s Carly Moore was at Empower Field Thursday morning.
+She said four people had medical treatment and some Denver Health paramedics were on site.
 Moore said the patients were asked about the temperature and previous visits to Colorado indicating heat exhaustion, dehydration and altitude sickness were possible ailments, although the paramedics would not share details.

-Many fans Moore they showed up Thursday so that they wouldn’t have to worry about getting merch once the show actually starts.
+Many fans showed up Thursday so that they wouldn’t have to worry about getting merch once the show actually starts.

 To pass the time in line, many Swifties made friendship bracelets.
 The bracelets have become a symbol during Swift’s Eras Tour, where fans trade homemade jewelry with other fans, celebrities, and stadium workers.